-In the Electoral Areas of the RDFFG, the Ministry of Transportation and Infrastructure is the authority for naming and maintaining roads.
-House numbers, also known as civic addresses, are assigned by the RDFFG.
+In the Electoral Areas of the Regional District, the Ministry of Transportation and Infrastructure is the authority for naming and maintaining roads.
+House numbers, also known as civic addresses, are assigned by the Regional District.
 House numbers, along with a road name, are used for the identification of homes and businesses for Emergency 9-1-1 service.

 Obtaining a House Number